Welcome to the great outdoors

 Dumping or littering is not permitted.

 Visitors are strongly discouraged from bringing family pets because their presence is disruptive to the native animals and plants.
 In addition, most hikers at Merry Lea come expecting to experience a natural setting.
-Any dogs and cats must be under direct control at all times.
+Any dogs and cats must be leashed and under direct control at all times.

 Use of alcohol, tobacco, and illegal drugs while at Merry Lea is not allowed.